Brands Hatch: 1960s

-It was March 1968 at a minor club meeting when 17-year-old racer Barry Sheene lined up on the starting grid, on a works 125cc Bultaco, for his first race.
+It was March 1968 at a minor club meeting when 17-year-old rider Barry Sheene lined up on the starting grid, on a works 125cc Bultaco, for his first race.
 It was an impressive debut by anyone's standards.
 Sheene had worked his way up to second place and threatening the leader, Mike Lewis, when the bike seized and spat its rider off over the handlebars.
 A rostrum position in the day's 250cc race was a great achievement, but an even better was not very far away.
 Just one week later, and again at Brands, Sheene took his first race win, and he did it is style by an incredible 12 seconds.
 And the best was yet to come, for he dominated a field of 350cc machines, riding special 250cc Bultaco (with an enlarged 280cc capacity).

 The Manufacturers' World Championship came to Brands in early 1968, followed by the BOAC 500 on 7 April.
 The winner was the Ford GT40 Mk.1 of Jacky Ickx and Brian Redman from the Porsche 908 of Gerhard Mitter and Ludovico Scarfiotti, these two being the only cars to complete the full race distance of 218-laps.
 Two laps further down in third was another 907 driven by Vic Elford and Jochen Neerpasch and fourth place went to another GT40, driven by Paul Hawkins and David Hobbs.

 Three months later came the British Grand Prix on 20 July, won by Jo "Seppi" Siffert.
 Siffert's victory was noteworthy in that he won in a Lotus 49B which was delivered new to the circuit on the first morning of the meeting.
 It was completed in the paddock and was entered by the Walker-Durlacher team – a private entrant winning a Grand Prix.
 In second place just 4.4 secs behind was Chris Amon (Ferrari), with his teammate Jacky Ickx third.
 Fourth was Denny Hulme in a McLaren M7A, from Surtees in the Honda RA300 one lap down, and Jackie Stewart a further lap down in the Matra-Ford MS80.

 Easter Monday 1969 saw another brainchild of John Webb and the BRSCC's Competitions Director Nick Syreett come to fruition.
 This was Formula 5000 which was based upon the American Formula A, the cars being single-seater chassis powered by American V8 and V6 stock-block engines of up to 5-litre capacity.
 The need for the new formula was caused by the escalating costs of Formula Three, Formula Two and the decreasing number of non-championship Formula One events as more and more countries demanded a Grand Prix.
 The winner of the first Formula 5000 race was Peter Gethin driving a McLaren M10A with Chevrolet power.